 - Bring the puree back to serving temperature.

-- Finally heat a dry pan over a high heat and rub both cut sides of the baby gem lettuce with oil and sear over a ferocious heat.
+- Finally heat a dry pan over a high heat cut the lettuce into quarters and rub both cut sides of the baby gem lettuce with oil and sear over a ferocious heat.

 - Drain the pickled carrots and slice the roasted carrots and serve with the peas.

 Nutrition Information:Yield: 2 Serving Size: 1

 Amount Per Serving:Calories: 939 Total Fat: 60g Saturated Fat: 29g Trans Fat: 2g Unsaturated Fat: 26g Cholesterol: 239mg Sodium: 1911mg Carbohydrates: 47g Fiber: 11g Sugar: 28g Protein: 53g